bmcniff/bmcniff.github.io/_posts/2023-08-05-travel-optimization.md

 There are of course a few drawbacks to this model due to its simplicity.
 Namely, the model does not factor in time spent at each location, and makes no attempt to chose activities based on time of day (for example, its possible two restaurants could be put back to back.)
 This could absolutely be solved with the addition of a couple more constraints.
 If I find myself coming back to this project in the future, I think this would be the best place to invest more time.

 That being said, I'm looking forward to trying this out on new datasets.
 This should be as simple as updating the city coordinates and inputting a new set of activities.
-If you're interested in trying this for yourself, feel free to take a look at the Google Colab notebook here.
+If you're interested in trying this for yourself, feel free to take a look at the repo available [here](https://bmcniff.github.io/2023/08/05/travel-optimization/).